UniGO: Global Opportunity Program

 • In your designated country, you’ll experience and contribute to local sustainability projects.
 You’ll then have several assignments to do to complete the unit.

-Students with elective space in eligible degrees, and who have completed at least two units or 25 credit points by end of semester 1 (2024), can apply to enrol in the UniGO program.
-If you are unsure of your eligibility, make an appointment with a Student Advisor to discuss your study plan and elective options.
+Students with elective space in eligible courses, and who have completed at least two units or 25 credit points, can apply to enrol in the UniGO program.

 How much will it cost?